Generic Name: mannitol

 What is mannitol?

-Mannitol is also used to reduce swelling and pressure inside the eye or around the brain.
+Mannitol is a diuretic that is used to reduce swelling and pressure inside the eye or around the brain.

 Mannitol may also be used for purposes not listed in this medication guide.